o1-labs/proof-systems/book/src/rfcs/3-lookup.md

 ### Querying the table

-The plookup paper handles a vector of lookups $f$ which we do not have.
+The $\plookup$ paper handles a vector of lookups $f$ which we do not have.
 So the first step is to create such a table from the witness columns (or registers).
 To do this, we define the following objects:

 * a **query** tells us what registers, in what order, and scaled by how much, are part of a query
 * a **query selector** tells us which rows are using the query.
 It is pretty much the same as a [gate selector]().